 The members make basic research and develop under economic perspective, explanatory approaches, models and systems to current issues.
 With external funding partners they realize projects in practice and support technology-driven changes in certain business models and entire sectors.
 Main focus lies on the application areas mobility, health, education and media.

-The Department is based on three pillars: two professors and one junior professor are complementary in their research and teaching opportunities and integrate interdisciplinary elements of business administration, computer science, engineering sciences and behavioral sciences.
+The Department is based on seven pillars: two professors and five junior professor are complementary in their research and teaching opportunities and integrate interdisciplinary elements of business administration, computer science, engineering sciences and behavioral sciences.

 The following graphic provides an overview of the Department of Information Systems, by clicking on one of the pillars you will be redirected to the website of the concerned Chair: